Support local funding for

 How much will it cost me as a county resident?

-If you live in the conservation district boundaries, you will annually pay $5 per parcel + $0.10 per acre.
+Our proposal is a per-parcel rate of $25 beginning in 2027.
+Under this proposal, if you live in the conservation district boundaries, you will annually pay $25 parcel + $0.10 per acre.
 This will automatically show up on your property tax statement.

 Why does TCD need public funding?